0x25/piSniff/README.md

 sudo nano /etc/dnsmasq.conf
 ----------------------
 interface=wlan0      # Use interface wlan0
-listen-address=172.24.1.1 # Explicitly specify the address to listen on
+#listen-address=172.24.1.1 # Explicitly specify the address to listen on // conflict with "interface"
 bind-interfaces      # Bind to the interface to make sure we aren't sending things elsewhere
 #server=8.8.8.8       # Forward DNS requests to Google DNS
 domain-needed        # Don't forward short names